-When we then invoke the function reset_to_zero(B), that executes the code in the function definition with parameter A initialized with-meaning, assigned to-the value of B. So, think about what happens here: B is a variable whose value is the address of the block of variables holding the elements of the array; that value, meaning that address, is then assigned to the private parameter variable A in the execution of the reset_to_zero function.
-So, now reset_to_zero has a variable A that is distinct from B, but that contains a reference to the same block of variables as B. So, the expression A[0] within the code of the reset_to_zero function refers to exactly the same variable as B[0] would in the context of the invocation of the function.
+When we then invoke the function reset_to_zero(B), that executes the code in the function definition with parameter A initialized with-meaning, assigned to-the value of B. Think about what happens here: B is a variable whose value is the address of the block of variables holding the elements of the array; that value, meaning that address, is then assigned to the private parameter variable A in the execution of the reset_to_zero function.
+So, now reset_to_zero has a variable A that is distinct from B, but that contains a reference to the same block of variables as B. So, the expression A[0] within the code of the reset_to_zero function.
 This is why the effect of the function, from the perspective of the caller code, is to change the value of the B array.